 In the end, a $4\times$ DUC and an $1\times 1$ convolutional layer constitute the segmentation head.
 The segmentation head predicts a pixel-wise segmentation result via up-sampling.
-In addition, we adopt an auxiliary head for the uncertainty-wise weighting scheme.
-An auxiliary head is a free component for most semantic segmentation methods~\cite{luo2019significance} since it does not appear in the inference stage.
-In the proposed approach, the auxiliary head is not only used for deep supervision~\cite{lee2015deeply} but also adopted for the uncertainty map estimation and uncertainty regularization.e The auxiliary head has the same structure as the segmentation head, but it has an $8\times$ up-sampling rather than $4\times$ up-sampling.
+In addition, we adopt an auxiliary head for ISUL.
+The auxiliary head has the same structure as the segmentation head, but it employs an $8\times$ DUC rather than a $4\times$ module to restore the spatial resolution.
+In the proposed approach, the auxiliary head is not only used for deep supervision~\cite{lee2015deeply} but also adopted for the uncertainty estimation.
+An auxiliary head is free in a sense if we do not demand the reliability of the model in the inference stage.

-In the subsequent parts, we would elaborate on each block.
+In the subsequent parts, we will elaborate on BiTrans and ISUL.